 The ULAT (Universal Language Acquisition Tool) offers online Spanish, French, and English courses that should be great for students in about fifth grade and up, including adults.
 Course material is not divided into years, but there is enough course material (315 lessons) for two years of foreign language at the high school level.
-The publisher tells me that content for a third year should be complete by the summer of 2021.
+(See my note at the end of the review about the status of coursework for a third year.)

 The material is presented in nine units that contain a large number of lessons within each unit.
 Each lesson has a number of parts.
 Students might be able to complete some lessons in one class session while other lessons will take more than a day.